Spring’s song in the sky

 For centuries we have known that chalk streams are often several kilometres longer in winter than in summer.
 In recent years however, it has become clear that the sections that go through flowing…

-One of our most familiar birds is also one of its smallest.
+One of our most familiar birds is also one of our smallest.
 The wren (Troglodytes troglodytes) may be tiny, but during the winter months this charismatic bird proves that size is no barrier to…

 Every so often, winter brings with it a bird so striking it stops people in their tracks.
 With swept-back crests, soft pink-brown plumage and flashes of yellow, red and black, waxwings look almost…